Ophisops leschenaultii

-Ophisops leschenaultii, commonly called Leschenault's snake-eye, Leschenault’s lacerta, or Leschenault's cabrita, is a species of lacertid lizard endemic to India and eastern Sri Lanka.
+Ophisops leschenaultii, commonly called Leschenault's snake-eye, Leschenault’s lacerta, and Leschenault's cabrita, is a species of lizard in the family Lacertidae.
+The species is native to India and eastern Sri Lanka.
 In Sri Lanka, this lizard is called pandura katussa in Sinhala.
-In some parts of the country, it is also called heeraluwa or sikanala, which is more common name for all skink-like reptiles.
+In some parts of the country, it is also called heeraluwa or sikanala, which is a common name for all skink-like reptiles.

 Description

 The following description is from G.A.
 Boulenger's The Fauna of British India, Including Ceylon and Burma.
 Reptilia and Batrachia (1890):

 "Upper head shields strongly keeled and striated; anterior labials keeled, forming a projecting margin; canthus rostralis very strong; nostril in the horizontal suture between two large nasals which are extensively in contact with the rostral, and followed by one or two postnasals, the upper of which sometimes enters the nostril; no azygous prefrontal; frontal long and narrow; a small occipital; 4 supraoculars, first and fourth small, the two principal separated from the supraciliaries by a series of granules; subocular bordering the lip, between the fourth and fifth (or fifth and sixth) upper labials; temporal scales small, keeled; two large shields border the parietals exteriorly; a curved large shield on the supero-anterior border of the ear-opening; six large chin-shields on each side, the three anterior in contact with their fellows.
 Dorsal scales moderately large, scarcely larger on the back than on the sides; ventrals broader than long, in 6 longitudinal and 25 to 29 transverse series, the median longitudinal series narrower than the others; 42 to 48 scales round the middle of the body, ventrals included.
 A large postero-median preanal plate.
 The hind limb reaches the ante-humeral fold or a little beyond the ear; the length of the foot equals the distance between the antehumeral fold and the nostril or the tip of the snout.
 12 to 16 femoral pores on each side.
 Tail nearly twice as long as head and body; caudal scales much larger than dorsals.